 - Best Western Inn at Face Rock– Many of the clean, modern rooms boast ocean views, and guests love the peaceful ambience and proximity to the beach.
 Click here to book

 Have more time to spare?
-Check out these great things to do in the Columbia River Gorge which is just a few hours away, or you can continue through southern Oregon which includes spots like Crater Lake.
+Check out these great things to do in the Columbia River Gorge which is just a few hours away, see famous Multnomah Falls, or continue through southern Oregon which includes spots like Crater Lake.

 YOU MIGHT ALSO ENJOY: